BinWang0213/MRST_Shale/README.md

   <img src = "https://github.com/BinWang0213/MRST_Shale/blob/master/doc/demo.png" height="400">
 </p>

-`OpenShale` is a light-weight open source library for simulating flow in naturally-fractured shale-gas reservoirs.
+`OpenShale` is a light-weight open-source library for simulating flow in naturally-fractured shale-gas reservoirs based on the Matlab Reservoir Simulation Toolbox (MRST) provided by SINTEF ICT (http://www.sintef.no/projectweb/mrst/).
+It requires MRST to be added to the matlab path by running "startup.m".

 Currently available features include: